-- (a) The requirements of FAR 22.804 also apply to each contractor and subcontractor with 50 or more employees who either: - (1) Serves as a depository of Government funds. - (2) Is a financial institution serving as an issuing and paying agent for U.S. savings bonds and savings notes. - (b) Contractors, subcontractors, and financial institutions must develop a written affirmative action compliance program for each of its establishments even if the amount held is less than \$50,000.
+- (a) The requirements of FAR 22.804 also apply to each contractor and subcontractor with 50 or more employees that either: - (1) Serves as a depository of Government funds; or - (2) Is a financial institution serving as an issuing and paying agent for U.S. savings bonds and savings notes. - (b) The contractors, subcontractors, and financial institutions described in 522.804-1(a) must develop a written affirmative action compliance program for each of its establishments regardless of the contract or holding value, in accordance with 41 CFR 60-1.40.